Skip to main content

 • PAS answers: how does the claim become relied upon?

 This distinction matters because a system may have a strong PPS and still have a weak PAS.
 It may produce elegant proofs, yet remain fragile in dispute, poorly governed, or vulnerable to finality failure.
-Conversely, a system may have strong institutions and weak proof structure, relying more on authority than on formal evidentiary discipline.

 Why Proof Architecture Matters